Why does mold make us sick?

 - Bridgit Danner, LAC, FDNP

-These are the known toxic mold strains.
-Please call us or consult with an expert to determine the acceptable "mold load" in your home.
+These are the most common mold strains that show up on our tests.
+Please call us or check out how to read a mold report determine the acceptable "mold load" in your home:

 Aspergillus

 Common indoor and outdoor mold.
-Can cause respiratory in high counts infections and produces mycotoxins like aflatoxins.
+Can cause allergy like symptoms in high spore concentrations.
+Can also produce mycotoxins like aflatoxins.

 Penicillium